asefahmed500/Cally-IO/src/README.md

 2.  **Lead Creation**: When a new user signs up, a corresponding document is created in the `leads` collection, accessible only by admins.
 3.  **Document Upload**: In the chat panel, users upload documents.
 These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
 4.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
-5.  **AI Configuration**: Admins can go to the Settings page to define the AI's personality, response style, and custom instructions.
+5.  **AI & Business Configuration**: Admins can go to the Settings page to define the AI's personality, set business hours, and write a custom away message.
 These settings are saved to a `settings` collection in Appwrite.
-6.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
+6.  **Chat Interaction**: When a user visits the dashboard, the app checks the business hours.
+If outside of hours, the chat is disabled.
+If within hours, the `conversationalRagChat` flow is initiated.
 It first fetches the latest AI configuration from the `settings` collection.
 It then queries the database to find document chunks created by *that specific user*.
 7.  **Response Generation**: The relevant, user-owned document chunks, the AI configuration, conversation history, and the user's question are compiled into a dynamic prompt.
 This is sent to the Gemini model to generate a helpful, context-aware, and personality-aligned response, which is streamed back to the UI.
 8.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
 9.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.